Then Came You (2018 film): Plot

-Calvin makes efforts to help Skye finish the rest of things to do on her lists with a little help from Izzy and Skye's parents.
+Calvin makes efforts to help Skye finish the rest of the things to do on her lists with a little help from Izzy and Skye's parents.
 Calvin reveals to Skye that he stopped celebrating birthdays for the sake of his mother after his twin sister's death.
 After Skye passes away, Calvin receives birthday cards in the mail from her to make up for the ones he didn’t celebrate.
 He finally finds the courage to face his fear of heights and decides to take a trip on a plane.
-During take-off, Izzy and Calvin continuously make eye-contact with each other, implying that they may be planning to reconcile their relationship.
+During take-off, Izzy and Calvin continuously make eye contact with each other, implying that they may be planning to reconcile their relationship.